openai/openai-python/README.md

 text_string = "sample text"

 # choose an embedding
-model_id = "text-similarity-davinci-001"
+model_id = "text-embedding-ada-002"

 # compute the embedding of the text
 embedding = openai.Embedding.create(input=text_string, model=model_id)['data'][0]['embedding']
 ```

-An example of how to call the embeddings method is shown in this [get embeddings notebook](https://github.com/openai/openai-cookbook/blob/main/examples/Get_embeddings.ipynb).
+An example of how to call the embeddings method is shown in this [embeddings guide](https://platform.openai.com/docs/guides/embeddings/embeddings).

 Examples of how to use embeddings are shared in the following Jupyter notebooks: